Contemporary European law: Fascist Italy

 With all these laws, the principle of equality among citizens effectively disappeared, favoring those aligned with the system—and thus the fascist ideology—at the expense of those who did not adhere to it.
 Additionally, the interests of the individual were diminished (anti-individualism) in favor of a legal system that prioritized national interest, interpreted by the "most worthy and most suited" men.
-With the fascist racial laws promulgated in 1938, described by Paolo Grossi as "a disgrace to Italian legal civilization," the legal drift of fascism reached its peak.
+With the fascist racial laws promulgated in 1938, described by Paolo Grossi as "a disgrace to Italian legal civilization", the legal drift of fascism reached its peak.

-All of this was strongly criticized by the philosopher Benedetto Croce, one of the most ardent opponents who, despite sharing with Gentile the title of father of Italian idealism, distanced himself after the assassination of Matteotti.
-The dispute between the two, whose echoes continued even in the decades after the fall of fascism, reached its peak in 1925 with Croce's publication of the Manifesto of Anti-Fascist Intellectuals, in response to Gentile's Manifesto of Fascist Intellectuals.
+All of this was strongly criticized by the philosopher Benedetto Croce, one of the most ardent opponents who, despite sharing with Gentile the title of father of Italian idealism, distanced himself after the assassination of Giacomo Matteotti.
+The dispute between the two, whose echoes continued even in the decades after the fall of fascism, reached its peak in 1925 with Croce's publication of the Manifesto of the Anti-Fascist Intellectuals, in response to Gentile's Manifesto of Fascist Intellectuals.

 With the Royal Decree of March 16, 1942, a new civil code was promulgated to replace the Pisanelli Code of 1865, thus completing a project that had been conceived as early as 1923.
 Legal scholars with academic backgrounds contributed to its drafting, succeeding in creating, compared to other codes of the time, a "much more harmonious and rational overall architecture."
 Composed of 2969 articles divided into six books, it unified civil law with commercial law, which had previously been regulated by a separate code.
 Partially inspired by the Bürgerliches Gesetzbuch and doctrinal developments of the previous decades, it is still in force in the Italian Republic as of 2024, though diminished in some fascist-origin institutions, such as corporatism.